jayles/CourgetteTestAdapter/README.md

 - [ ] Code has hardcoded refs to start chrome, powershell and iisexpress.
 These need to be put in XML config file (.runsettings)
 - [ ] Need to check all runtime dependencies are present on a clean VM (both Windows 7 and Windows 10), as desktop PC already VSIX SDK installed and this may be a runtime dependency
 - [ ] Only tested on VS2017, not tested on VS2019 (manifest allows installation on VS2019)
+- [ ] When user asks to debug one or more unit tests, breakpoints should be added to Chrome so that execution pauses at entry point of each test
 - [ ] Needs to be signed and packaged for Nuget
 - [ ] Code currently runs all test scripts in an asynchronous fashion in separate instances of Chrome, but it would probably be faster to use a single Chrome instance as it takes some time to start and stop the Chrome process